Avtandil Khurtsidze: Canceled Saunders fight

 The day after Khurtsidze's victory against Tommy Langford, the fight between Khurtsidze and WBO middleweight champion Billy Joe Saunders was announced as taking place at the Copper Box Arena in London on 8 July 2017.
 However, on 8 June, Khurtsidze was arrested in New York along with 32 others, linking him with a Russian and Georgian crime syndicate.
 Racketeer charges and conspiracy to commit fraud were the two alleged charges; promoter Lou DiBella said that, while the fight would not be completely called off, it would be postponed.
 Khurtsidze would ultimately never fight Saunders as he was convicted of racketeering and wire fraud conspiracy and sentenced to ten years' imprisonment in September 2018, effectively bringing his boxing career to an abrupt end.

 RICO indictment and incarceration

 On 8 June 2017, prosecutors from the US District Court for the Southern District of New York indicted Khurtsidze on charges of violating the Racketeer Influenced and Corrupt Organization (RICO) Act and conspiracy to commit wire fraud in connection with a Russian organised crime syndicate operating in the New York City area.
 According to the indictment, Khurtsidze is alleged to have paid $17,800 for three cases of purportedly stolen cigarettes.

 On 30 August 2018, it was reported that Khurtsidze had been stabbed in the face in a "stabbing rampage" in a Brooklyn detention center, after members of his crime syndicate Razhden Shulaya were involved in a reported row with a Latin American gang.

 In September 2018, Khurtsidze was convicted of racketeering and wire fraud conspiracy and sentenced to ten years' imprisonment.
+He was released early on 14 September 2021, residing in Brooklyn.
+He has since fought three more boxing matches as of November 2025.